Hedgehogs

 This term’s topic;

-PE this term is on a Tuesday.
-Please wear your PE uniform on this day and ensure that earrings are removed.
-Forest school is on Thursdays.
-Please wear suitable warm, waterproof clothes for outdoor work.
+PE this term is on a Tuesday and a Friday.
+Please wear your PE uniform on these days and ensure that earrings are removed.

 Week 1